-The lead testing for this age group was discontinued from 2013 to 2017 because of two reasons: resourcing constraints and the preliminary results showed that geometric mean blood lead levels of children in this age group were well below the notifiable level at that time (10 μ g/dL).
+The lead testing for this age group was discontinued from 2013 to 2017 for two reasons: resourcing constraints and the preliminary results showed that geometric mean blood lead levels of children in this age group were well below the notifiable level at that time (10 μ g/dL).

 The lead testing recommenced in 2018 for children aged between 6 months to < 12 months of age.
-In 2020 a total of 222 children were tested with a geometric mean of 2.7 μ g/dL (Figure 2), which was a decrease of 1.2 μ g/dL from the testing that was done in 2012.
-Additionally, the proportion of children who had blood lead levels above the current notifiable level (5 μ g/dL) fell to 13% from 25% in the same period (Figure 3).
+In 2021 a total of 160 children were tested with a geometric mean of 2.4 μ g/dL (Figure 2), which was a decrease of 1.5 μ g/dL from the testing that was done in 2012.
+Additionally, the proportion of children who had blood lead levels above the current notifiable level (5 μ g/dL) fell to 7% from 25% in the same period (Figure 3).

-Of all children tested 74% (n=164) identified as non-Aboriginal.
-Non-Aboriginal newborns had a geomean of 2.6 μ g/dL and Aboriginal newborns had a slightly higher geomean of 2.8 μ g/dL.
+Of all children tested 76% (n=122) identified as non-Aboriginal.
+Non-Aboriginal children had a geomean of 2.3 μ g/dL and Aboriginal children had a slightly higher geomean of 2.6 μ g/dL.

-Blood lead levels in all children aged 6 months to <12 months in Broken Hill, 1991-2020
+Blood lead levels in all children aged 6 months to <12 months in Broken Hill, 1991-2021

 Figure 2.
-Geometric mean blood lead concentration and number of children screened aged 6 months to <12 months in Broken Hill, 1991-2020.
+Geometric mean blood lead concentration and number of children screened aged 6 months to <12 months in Broken Hill, 1991-2021.
 The red vertical line indicates the point in which both venous and capillary samples are reported together and the blue vertical line indicates the point in which the lead testing was aligned with childhood immunisation.
 The geomean collected since 2018 cannot be compared to previous geomeans as recording of results and use of the capillary method affects geomeans.
 See Methods - Reporting of Blood Lead Levels.